-- 1. These decisions are made before beginning the process: - Discuss critical issues with administrators and curriculum representatives - · Determine issues unique to district needs - · Needs assessment - · School improvement plans - · Superintendent direction - · Board direction - Review the state's textbook-adoption committee's evaluation of textbooks-look at criteria used overall in relation to each textbook and publisher - 2.
+- 1. These decisions are made before beginning the process: - Discuss critical issues with administrators and curriculum representatives - Determine issues unique to district needs - · Needs assessment - · School improvement plans - · Superintendent direction - · Board direction - Review the state's textbook-adoption committee's evaluation of textbooks-look at criteria used overall in relation to each textbook and publisher - 2.
 We then form a committee of administrators, teachers (representatives from all grade levels) and parents - 3.
-The committee reviews, research and identifies essential K-8 curriculum and assesses needs. - 4.
-The committee establishes consensus on the most important criteria to evaluate during initial screening. - Depending on how many textbook programs have been approved, we make arrangements to preview samples.
+The committee reviews, researches and identifies essential K-8 curriculum and assesses needs. - 4.
+The committee establishes consensus on the most important criteria to evaluate during initial screening. - 5.
+Depending on how many textbook programs have been approved, we make arrangements to preview samples.
 An initial preview may be necessary to determine whether the committee needs to preview all samples.
 All textbooks are from the state-approved list. - 6.
 The committee conducts evaluations, pilots, reviews, and shares the conclusions with administrators and staff. - 7.
 Community members are invited to review curriculum and provide feedback. - 8.
 The committee submits its recommendation to the school board for approval and, finally, implements the new program, monitors, and modifies or supplements when necessary. - 9.
 The district has affirmed that each pupil, including English learners, has his or her own textbook to use in class and to take home.

-Textbooks and Instructional Materials List 2017-18 School Year Subject Textbook Adopted English Language Arts & ELD Wonders, McGraw-Hill (K-5) 03/2017 English Language Arts & ELD SpringBoard, College Board (6-8) 05/2017 Mathematics California Go Math!, Houghton Mifflin Harcourt (K-8) 05/2014 Science California Science, Scott Foresman (K-5) 06/2007 Science California Earth Science, Scott Foresman (6) 06/2007 Science Focus on Life Science, Glencoe (7) 06/2007 Science Focus on Physical Science, Glencoe (8) 06/2007 History/social science California History-Social Science, Scott Foresman (K-5) 06/2006 History/social science Ancient Civilizations; Holt, Rinehart and Winston (6) 06/2006 History/social science World History: Medieval to Early Modern Times ; Holt, Rinehart and Winston (7) 06/2006
+Textbooks and Instructional Materials List 2018-19 School Year Subject Textbook Adopted English Language Arts Wonders, McGraw-Hill (K-5) 03/2017 & ELD English Language Arts SpringBoard, College Board (6-8) 05/2017 & ELD Mathematics California Go Math!, Houghton Mifflin Harcourt (K-8) 05/2014 Science California Science, Scott Foresman (K-5) 06/2007 Science California Earth Science, Scott Foresman (6) 06/2007 Science Focus on Life Science, Glencoe (7) 06/2007 Science Focus on Physical Science, Glencoe (8) 06/2007 Social Studies Alive!
+California Series, 06/2018 History/social science Teachers' Curriculum Institute (K-5) History/social science Ancient Civilizations; Holt, Rinehart and Winston (6) 06/2006 World History: Medieval to Early Modern Times; History/social science 06/2006 Holt, Rinehart and Winston (7) 06/2006 History/social science US History, Holt, Rinehart and Winston